San Francisco, CA

 Doctor of Acupuncture & Oriental Medicine

 Dr. Portia Barnblatt earned her master's degree in Traditional Chinese Medicine at the American College of Traditional Chinese Medicine (ACTCM) in San Francisco in 1996.
 In 1997 she completed a post-graduate internship at the Yue Yang TCM Hospital in Shanghai.
-In 1998 she completed a yearlong acupuncture orthopedic program taught by Dr. Fred Lerner, DC and had extensive training in Auricular Acupuncture with Dr. Li-Chun Huang, and Scalp Acupuncture with Dr. Ming Qin Zhu.
+In 1998 she completed a yearlong acupuncture orthopedic program taught by Dr. Fred Lerner, DC and had extensive training in Auricular Acupuncture with Dr. Li-Chun Huang, who was awarded by the World Auricular Medical Organization as the Grandmother of the Auricular Medicine since 1995.
+Dr. Barnblatt has studied the Scalp Acupuncture with Dr. Ming Qin Zhu-the famous Zhu Style Scalp Acupuncture Inventor.

 In the mid-2000s she practiced as a research acupuncturist for post-open heart surgery patients at UCSF.
-She has also treated patients at the San Francisco Free Clinic and has been a guest lecturer at ACTCM.
+She has also treated patients at the San Francisco Free Clinic and was a clinical supervisor at ACTCM.
 Dr. Barnblatt has been in private practice in San Francisco since 1997 and has treated thousands of patients.
+From 2010-2012, Dr. Barnblatt served as Clinical Professor at Stroke Rehabilitation Center at Davis Campus for ACTCM.

 Dr. Barnblatt is the Acupuncturist for My Doctor Medical Group, mydoctorsf.com, which integrates Western and Eastern Medicine to help patients achieve maximum benefits.